October 27th, 2019

 I said that it bothered me that we prayed for the victims and their families, but we never bothered to pray for the shooter and his family.

 I am the father of a killer.
 I know how this feels.
 Granted, Hans did what he had to do to survive in Iraq, but he still killed people.
-I understand how the parents of this Walmart murderer, this idiot, feel.
+I think that I might understand how the parents of this Walmart murderer, this idiot, feel.
 I know the pain and the guilt.
 These parents are in agony, and they cannot fix anything.

 I need to pray for the shooter.
 I need to pray for his family.
 The members of his family also qualify as victims.